jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/README.md

 ## Table of Contents

+This portion of the guide contains instructions and guidelines based on the role you have been assigned

 1. [Module Instructor][module-instructor]
 2. [Module Assistant][module-assistant]
 3. [JR. TA][jr-ta]
-4. [Resources][resources]

-This portion of the guide contains a collection of additional resources that don't necessarily fit into any of the above categories.
+This portion of the guide contains a collection of additional resources.
 Documentation on many of the applications/tools/scripts utilized by the Instruction Team can be found here.

+1. [Resources][resources]
 <!-- Links -->

 [module-instructor]: https://github.com/jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/tree/master/module-instructor